ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 {:tip: .tip}
 {:pre: .pre}
 {:important: .important}
+{:note: .note}

 # Private and public subnets in a Virtual Private Cloud
 {: #vpc-public-app-private-backend}

+This tutorial is compatible with VPC for Generation 1 compute and VPC for Generation 2 compute.
+Throughout the tutorial, you will find notes highlighting differences when they exist.
+{:note}

 This tutorial walks you through creating your own {{site.data.keyword.vpc_full}} (VPC) with a public and a private subnet and a virtual server instance (VSI) in each subnet.
 A VPC is your own, private cloud on shared cloud infrastructure with logical isolation from other virtual networks.